Arkansas is known for its great BBQ, fried catfish, some pretty nice people, and super great, super affordable places to live.

-So where is the cheapest place to live in Arkansas?
+So, where’s the most affordable place to live in Arkansas for 2019?
 That would be De Queen.

 And if you already knew these places were cheap, check out some more reading about Arkansas and the cheapest places in the country: